mudar/MontrealJustInCase/playstore/english/README.md

 - Emergency accommodation centres and air conditioned public places.

 The source of the data is the City of Montreal on its Open Data Portal.

+Open source project, available on GitHub.
+Source code is released under the GPLv3 license from the Free Software Foundation: https://github.com/mudar/MontrealJustInCase